the-unreal/Machine-Learning-Beginner/README.md

 # Machine-Learning-Beginner
-A repository containing all my practice projects with which I learnt the basics of Machine Learning.
+This repository contains a collection of basic Machine Learning projects coded in Python by me to learn the basics of Machine Learning.
+The projects here do not use any Deep or Reinforcement Learning algorithms.